SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 description: Troubleshooting Collection
 ---

-## Troubleshooting Installation
+## Troubleshooting installation

 ### Installation fails with error `function "dig" not defined`

-You need to use a more recent version of Helm.
+You'll need to use a more recent version of Helm.
 See [Minimum Requirements](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/main/docs/README.md#minimum-requirements).

 If you are using ArgoCD or another tool that uses Helm under the hood, make sure that tool uses the required version of Helm.